trustification/trutification-ansible/README.md

 * A PostgreSQL instance
 * SQS like [Kafka](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/amq_streams/)
 * S3 service or S3 compatible service
-* Optional:
-  Installation of the `podman` binaries to verify that the RHTPA service is working as expected.

 ## Overview
 The following components are provided by the customers: